Certain fats should be part of your diet. But you should make sure you’re eating good fats instead of bad fats.

-But consuming too much fat can contribute to obesity.
+Consuming too much fat can lead to obesity.
 Fat calories turn into body fat more easily than carbohydrates or proteins.
-Fat in your diet can confuse your appetite, so you can’t tell when you are full.
-Some fats also raise your total cholesterol and blood pressure, and may increase your risk of some cancers, heart disease and diabetes.
+They also can confuse your appetite, so you can’t tell when you are full.
+Bad fats raise your total cholesterol and blood pressure.
+They can increase your risk of heart disease, diabetes, and some cancers.

 - Avoid fast food.
 It almost always contains trans fat.

 - Limit the amount of red meat you eat.
-Instead, try to eat baked or broiled fish, poultry and vegetable proteins.
+Instead, eat fish, poultry, and vegetable proteins.

 - Use canola oil when you are baking.

-- Use olive oil when you are cooking, for salad dressings and as a spread on bread.
+- Use olive oil when you are cooking.
+You also can use it in place of salad dressing and as a spread on bread.

 - Make healthier snack choices.
-For example, snack on a small handful of unsalted peanuts or edamame (soy beans) instead of potato chips.
+For example, eat a small handful of unsalted peanuts or edamame (soybeans) instead of potato chips.

-- Try a slice of avocado on your sandwich or in your salad, or add nuts or garbanzo beans to a salad.
+- Try a serving of avocado on your sandwich or in your salad.
+Nuts and garbanzo beans also are good on salads.